longshorej/linear-systems/README.md

 linear-systems
 ==============

-A software implementation of computing concepts such as BigInteger, plus integration with matrices and other mathematical concepts.
+A software implementation of computing concepts such as BigInteger, plus integration with matrices and other mathematical structures.
 Written in C# during my senior year at Elmhurst College.

 Copyright (C) 2009 Jason Longshore